ASW-Project-Team/Bagni-X-Booking-System/README.md

 ## Final report, documentation and demo
 The final report is available [here](./docs/report.pdf), in the position `/docs/report.pdf`.
 Further API specification is available at [this repository](https://github.com/ASW-Project-Team/Bagni-X-Api-Documentation/blob/master/swagger.yaml), or in an easy-to-read format [here](https://asw-project-team.github.io/Bagni-X-Api-Documentation/).
 A demo version of the project front-end (with a fake back-end) is up in the [GitHub Pages domain of the project](https://asw-project-team.github.io/Bagni-X-Booking-System) (more about how this works inside the report).

+## Deploy
+A makefile is provided within the project, to make the deployment of containers on Docker technology immediate.
+Among the most important commands:
+- **`make`** (or **`make deploy`**): it deploys all containers used for database and web server (for activation in production);
+- **`make server-dev`**: it generates dependencies and builds for the web server and starts a local instance of the web server directly on Node, without going through Docker containerization (useful in the server development phase).
+Requires a MongoDB instance running in `localhost:27017`;
+- **`make client-dev`**: it generates dependencies and builds for the Angular client and launches a local instance of the development Angular server, without going through Docker containerization (useful in client development).
+It requires no server and database instances, basing responses on a fake backend;
+- **`make integration`**: it generates dependencies and builds for the Angular client and for the web server, starting a local instance of the web server including the Angular client (useful in the client-server integration phase).
+Requires a MongoDB instance running in `localhost:27017`;

 ## Functionalities
 Two access point will be provider by the application, one for the **admin** user (with the role of bathhouse manager), and one for the **customer** user.